ARDG-NRAO/LibRA/README.md

 - [ ] Implement a `mode` in `coyote` app to list the specific CFs from the CFC which would be required for the given MS and settings.
 Such a list can be used by other components of the algorithm
-      architecture to make a potentially smaller sub-CFC, specially with the given MS is a partition of a larger database being imaged.
+      architecture to make a potentially smaller sub-CFC, specially when the given MS is a partition of a larger database being imaged.

 ***